 ___ Academic Advisory Council

 The external Academic Advisory Council of the Bamberg Graduate School of Social Sciences consists of at least four internationally renowned scientists who do not belong to the University of Bamberg.
 Their task is to regularly evaluate the Graduate School, give advice regarding the scientific, structural and personnel development of the Graduate School and to formulate recommendations and reports for the further development of the School.
-The Scientific Advisory Council meets at least once in two years.
+The Academic Advisory Council meets at least once in two years.

 The following scientists of outstanding international reputation were appointed to